 Senior executives – particularly those in high profile roles – often have a significant online footprint – just not on social media.
-Executives are regularly profiles in the press or as speakers at events, while many executives are profiled on corporate websites.
+Executives are regularly profiled in the press or are visible as speakers at events, while many executives are profiled on corporate websites.
 There is a huge amount of information on executives and board members of public companies, including network relationships and even compensation.
 This is why recruiters seek LinkedIn Recruiter alternatives.

 The executive search consultant is tasked with finding the best candidate.
-Therefore, she can’t rely on Linkedin alone.
+Therefore, she can’t rely on LinkedIn alone.
 That’s why modern executive search software supports a form of federated search, allowing the recruiter to source candidates across multiple sites – all in one go.
 Searching multiple sites also allows the recruiter to develop deeper insights as a result of acquiring more candidate information than any single site may offer.

 Once the candidate is identified, the task of the recruiter is to add them to a longlist.
-It used to be the case that this involved typing – more recently, recruitment software vendors offered parsing solutions to automate the process of importing information from Linkedin.
+It used to be the case that this involved typing – more recently, recruitment software vendors offered parsing solutions to automate the process of importing information from LinkedIn.
 However, the modern executive search software platform will recognize that the executive recruiter is as likely to find a candidate on Bloomberg or Google as on social media and will endeavor to offer single-click interaction from all of these candidate sources.

 The process described above is essentially an automation of a traditional approach to candidate sourcing.
 However, more innovative recruitment software will allow the recruiter to identify additional candidates with AI (artificial intelligence).